xwillxu/xwillxu/README.md

 #### Click On One Of The Repos To Go To That Repo

 ## Today
 No School!
-It's Tuesday!
-Date Mar 15th, 2022
+It's Wendesday!
+Date Mar 16th, 2022

 ### Can't Belive It Has Been Snowing All Day!